 There are very few side effects of TMS therapy, and very few patients discontinue treatment because of them.
 The most common side effects that do occur are typically mild and include:

-TMS therapy is mainly used to treat major depressive disorders, but it is also used to treat other conditions, including:
+TMS therapy is mainly used to treat major depressive disorders and other mental illnesses, but it is also used to treat other conditions, including:

 TMS therapy is a generally safe and effective treatment for alcoholism (alcohol use disorder) and drug addiction (substance use disorder).
 The magnetic pulses have been shown to calm the areas of the brain that cause cravings.
 By targeting these areas, patients can break free from addiction without using pharmaceutical pills, which can have more adverse side effects than TMS therapy.